-Domain 1: Scientific and Evide A) RE 6.1.a: ACEND-Required B) RE 6.1.b: Learning C) RE 6.1.c: Didactic D) RE 6.1.d: Individuals E) RE 6.1.e: Timeline for F) RE 6.2: Core Competency objectives that state specific activities and qualitative or quantitative target measures that will be used to assess overall student achievement of core competency courses and/or experiential learning in which assessment will occur responsible for ensuring assessment occurs collecting formative and summative data Data on achievement of learning outcomes, included date collected CRDN 1.1: Select indicators of 100% of students will Nutr 671 Preceptors End of course program quality and/or customer service and measure achievement of objectives. achieve a minimum score of 7 on CRDN 1.1 Professionalism Evaluation Nutr 670 Instructor/Preceptor End of course CRDN 1.2: Apply evidence- based guidelines, systematic reviews and scientific literature.
+A) RE 6.1.a: ACEND-Required B) RE 6.1.b: Learning C) RE 6.1.c: Didactic D) RE 6.1.d: Individuals E) RE 6.1.e: Timeline for F) RE 6.2: Core Competency objectives that state specific activities and qualitative or quantitative target measures that will be used to assess overall student achievement of core competency courses and/or experiential learning in which assessment will occur responsible for ensuring assessment occurs collecting formative and summative data Data on achievement of learning outcomes, included date collected CRDN 1.1: Select indicators of 100% of students will Nutr 671 Preceptors End of course program quality and/or achieve a minimum score customer service and of 7 on CRDN 1.1 Nutr 670 Instructor/Preceptor End of course measure achievement of objectives.
+Professionalism Evaluation CRDN 1.2: Apply evidence- based guidelines, systematic reviews and scientific literature.
 100% of students will earn a minimum score of 7 on the Professionalism Evaluation for CRDN 1.2 Nutr 530 Preceptor/Instructor End of course